home-automator/architecture/Architectural Decision Records/0008-embedded-nodered.md

 ## Context

-Home Automator will require automation capabilities that will allow the creations of routines for automatically controlling Widgets based on time, state, and other changes throughout the system.
+Home Automator will require automation capabilities that will allow the creation of routines for automatically controlling Widgets based on time, state, and other changes throughout the system.

-The IFTTT pattern is a popular choice among other home automation systems due to its simplicity.
-While this approach is useful for basic automation, it falls flat when more complex automation is desired.
+The IFTTT pattern is a popular choice among other home automation systems.
+While this approach is simple and useful for basic automation, it falls flat when more complex automation is desired.
 It is also limited to the scope of the capabilities of the home automation system.

-NodeRed is a popular browser based open source flow based visual programing environment written in Javascript.
+NodeRed is a popular open source flow based visual programing environment written in Javascript.
 It originated from IBM, and has many developer community contributed modules called Nodes.

 ## Decision